 The first step towards sticking to a budget is trimming your expenses.
 This includes monthly debt payments, like credit cards.
 Odds are, the credit cards with the highest interest payments charge the highest monthly payments.
 These are the debts you should strive to pay off as soon as possible.
 So, when creating your budget, see if you can afford to raise your monthly payment for your high-interest debts.
 The quicker you get these debts out of the way, the quicker you can grow your business.

 If you’ve been making timely payments for a long time, you could also contact your credit card provider to ask for a lower rate or a lower minimum payment.
 The same goes for your vendors.
 If they can’t offer a lower rate, maybe they can extend your trade credit for a few weeks so you can improve profit margins.

 Your budget determines your spending capacity for new expenses.
 But as we mentioned earlier, many expenses are naturally attached to others.
 Think of the various expenses associated with full-time employees.
 It’s not just a salary.
 You must also account for benefits, payroll taxes, insurance, etc.

 Likewise, consider attached expenses when taking measures to improve profitability as well.
 For example, let’s say you plan on increasing profits by making more sales.
 But what about the costs of making those additional sales?

-Saving money means doing more with less people.
+Saving money means doing more with fewer people.
 It is usually cheaper to train an existing employee to perform an additional task than hiring a new employee.
-The minor increase in the existing employee’s salary would pale in comparison to the new employee’s full-time salary.
+The minor increase in the current employee’s salary would pale in comparison to the new employee’s full-time salary.